Mission & values

 Full-time engineering at 15.

-I got to where I was because, early on, someone made sure I understood how to think through a problem — not just how to solve the one in front of me.
-That distinction sounds subtle.
-It is not.
-It is the entire difference between a student who can execute and a student who can figure things out.
+I got to where I was because, early on, someone made sure I understood how to think through a problem, not just how to solve the one in front of me.
+That distinction sounds subtle, but it changes everything.
+It is the difference between a student who can follow steps and a student who can figure things out.

-I developed a framework for that — for approaching problems I had never encountered.
-I call it FGS: Find, Given, Solve.
-It forces clarity before action: define precisely what you are trying to find, define precisely what you are given, and then map the path between them.
-That became the intellectual core of everything Northbound does.
+I developed a framework for that: FGS, or Find, Given, Solve.
+It forces clarity before action.
+Define exactly what you are trying to find, define exactly what you have been given, and then map the path between them.

-I started this program because I kept seeing the same pattern in capable students: a procedural surface hiding a conceptual gap, and nobody going back to rebuild it.
-Instructors covered new material.
-Parents hired tutors for homework help.
-And the gap stayed, compounding quietly beneath every new topic.
+I started this program because I kept seeing the same pattern in capable students: a procedural surface hiding a conceptual gap.
+New material kept coming.
+Homework kept moving.
+But the missing understanding underneath stayed in place.

-Northbound is built to do the thing nobody else is doing: go back to where the understanding broke, rebuild it with depth, and then move forward faster than the student thought was possible.
+Northbound is built to go back to where understanding broke, rebuild it with depth, and then move forward faster than the student thought was possible.
 Not remediation.
 Reconstruction.

 01